romnn/film-borders/README.md

 - use impls where possible
 - inline everything
 - add more benchmarks
-- split the types into multiple files
 - add documentation
-- make all ops checked
 - add more tests
 - add examples
-- implement scale border mode (not sophisticated)
 - update the website
 - add rendering text
 - use generic image backend

 #### Done

+- add builder for image such that path can be set more easily
+- crop sides should really only be used for the user right?
+- subimage rect could also directly return a mutable sub image using crop?
+- consider: where should image rect be used
+- make all ops checked
+- implement scale border mode (not sophisticated)
+- split the types into multiple files
+- crop to fit should return rect?
 - write a clamp trait
 - lint
 - remove the apply subcommand